Frequently Asked Questions and Forms

 During your second semester on campus as a College of Engineering student, you will need to take action in TIED and declare your intent to progress in or apply to a program before the end of the semester.
 See the Progression Requirements page for specific application dates and deadlines.

 Progressed students interested in transferring to another College of Engineering program apply online in TIED.
 After submitting your online application, you will receive a confirmation email to your @wisc.edu account

 As part of your application, you will be asked to submit a short supplemental statement (250 words) describing your interest in the specified degree program.
 You should include steps you have taken to explore or affirm your academic and career goals.

-Inter-Departmental Transfer Form
+Inter-Departmental Transfer Form (optional)